Farhan-S/flutter_monorepo_clean_architecture/README.md

-# Flutter Dio Network Config - Complete Documentation
+# Flutter Mono Repo Clean Architecture - Complete Documentation

 A production-ready Flutter application template featuring **Clean Architecture**, **BLoC State Management**, and **Advanced Networking** with Dio.
 This template provides a scalable foundation for building enterprise-grade Flutter applications with proper separation of concerns, testability, and maintainability.